John Hughes: Legacy

-Hughes is referenced in the song "Hello Chicago" by the collaborative project between Jesu and Sun Kil Moon and appears on the album 30 Seconds to the Decline of Planet Earth.
-Mark Kozelek recalls a phone conversation with Hughes in which Kozelek asked him for $15,000 in order to release his album Songs for a Blue Guitar (released by his band The Red House Painters).
-Hughes agreed, stating "You're young and on the rise, and I'm just an old man living in Chicago".
-British indie pop band The 1975 cites Hughes as an influence in the band's music.
-Maisie Peters released a song called "John Hughes Movie" in 2021.
-Hughes' films served as inspiration for the style and tone of the Marvel Cinematic Universe film Spider-Man: Homecoming directed by Jon Watts, who took inspiration from films such as Ferris Bueller's Day Off.
+Director Jon Watts took inspiration from films such as Ferris Bueller's Day Off for the style and tone of Spider-Man: Homecoming (2017).
+Hughes is referenced in the song "Hello Chicago" from 30 Seconds to the Decline of Planet Earth (2017), a collaborative album by the American band Sun Kil Moon and English band Jesu.
+Sun Kil Moon frontman Mark Kozelek recalled a phone conversation over 20 years earlier, in which he had asked Hughes for $15,000 to help him finish and release Songs for a Blue Guitar (1996), an album by his then-band Red House Painters; Hughes agreed and told him, "You're young and on the rise, and I'm just an old man living in Chicago."
+The album was released by Hughes's own label Supreme Recordings.
+English band The 1975 have cited Hughes as an influence on their music, while English singer Maisie Peters released a song called "John Hughes Movie" in 2021.